 Q&A: The hajj pilgrimage and its significance in Islam

-Over 2 million Muslims from around the world are beginning the five-day hajj pilgrimage on Friday.
-They will circle Islam’s most sacred site, the cube-shaped Kaaba in Mecca, and take part in a series of rituals intended to bring about greater humility and unity among Muslims.
+Over 2 million Muslims from around the world are beginning the five-day hajj pilgrimage on Sunday.
+They will circle Islam’s most sacred site, the cube-shaped Kaaba in the Saudi Arabian city of Mecca, and take part in a series of rituals intended to bring about greater humility and unity among Muslims.

 Here’s a look at the pilgrimage and what it means for Muslims: